For those who have both a mental illness and a substance use disorder, a dual diagnosis program is the optimal treatment option.

 To find the right program, consider the following:

-- insurance: Check to see whether your treatment plan can be covered under Medicaid or your private health care insurance provider.
+- Insurance: Check to see whether your treatment plan can be covered under Medicaid or your private health insurance provider.

 FAQs For Connecticut Dual Diagnosis Treatment

-❓ What Is The Difference Between Dual Diagnosis And Regular Rehab Programs?
+What Is The Difference Between Dual Diagnosis And Regular Rehab Programs In Connecticut?

-✔️ A dual diagnosis rehab program in Connecticut will treat mental illness and substance abuse together, whereas a regular treatment program will primarily focus on substance abuse.
+A dual diagnosis rehab program in Connecticut will treat mental illness and substance abuse together, A standard treatment program will primarily focus on substance abuse.
+Although it is worth noting that some therapies like cognitive behavioral therapy are used in both cases.

-✔️ When a person has a dual diagnosis, both should be treated at the same time because one often affects the other.
+When a person has a dual diagnosis, both should be treated at the same time because one often affects the other.
+For example, someone may turn to alcohol abuse to self-medicate an anxiety disorder.

 A dual diagnosis program helps by teaching coping strategies and skills centered on the intersection of the two disorders.

-Dual diagnosis treatment for co-occurring disorders is available at many Connecticut drug rehab programs.
+Dual diagnosis treatment for co-occurring disorders is available for you or a loved one.

-To learn more about treatment options for yourself or someone you love, call our helpline today.
+To learn more about treatment options for yourself or someone you love, call AddictionResource.net

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.